prakayastha/prakayastha.github.io/README.md

 My PhD advisor [Lucy](https://lucydot.github.io/) and I are interested in modelling materials for next-generation photovolatics and battery materials.
 These are very broad topics in themselves and I hope I can make a humble contribution to the field through during my PhD years.
 Before starting my PhD, I was part of the [moldis-group](https://moldis-group.github.io/) at Tata Intitute of Fundamental Research Hyderabad, India.
 This is where my journey as a researcher started, where I developed my own interests in DFT, and learnt some machine learning techniques.

-Here is a list of publications I'm a part of:
+Here is a list of my publications:
 - The Physical Significance of Imaginary Phonon Modes in Crystals [arXiv (2022)](https://arxiv.org/pdf/2203.01244.pdf)
   - Summary: Do not be alarmed if you see imaginary phonon modes in your (converged) calculations!
 They uncover great physical insights of the underlying potential energy surface and phase transitions of the syste.
 - Quantum Machine Learning Transition Probabilities in Electronic Excitation Spectra across Chemical Space: The Resolution-vs.-Accuracy Dilemma [arXiv (2021)](https://arxiv.org/pdf/2110.11798.pdf)